Deshmukh-Ayush/Code4All-2025/README.md

-# Code4All Website
+# Code4All Club Website

-Welcome to the Code4All Website!
+Welcome to the Code4All Club Website!
 This website is designed to provides an engaging platform for sharing knowledge, events, and competitive programming opportunities.
 Built with modern web technologies like **Next.js**, **Node.js**, **NeonDB**, **Clerk**, **Prisma** and more, it offers a seamless experience for users and contributors.

 ---